 A sitemap is a huge advantage for increasing how well your website can be crawled.
-It enables you, and your visitors, to see your site at a glance, so that if any navigation has been lost in the silo, it can be recovered.
+It enables you, and your visitors, to see your site at a glance.
+If any navigation has been lost in the silo, it can be recovered.

 Is your search tool effective for finding pages across your site?
 If users are trying to find your pages with Google, then your search tool is failing you.
 Check your search tool frequently for a variety of keywords that your users may be using to make sure that it is offering all relevant pages for each keyword.

 Are pages clearly indicated in menus so that users can easily navigate to the page they’re looking for?
-Remember that each category should only have half a dozen pages at most, so all of your pages should be clearly visible and easy to find by category when users peruse your menu.
+Remember that each category should only have half a dozen pages at most.
+All of your pages should be clearly visible and easy to find by category when users peruse your menu.
 Also, be sure that menus are easy to find and available on every page.

-Siloing has huge advantages for SEO, but if you’re not going to link between pages in different silos, you need to make absolutely sure that your website is easy to navigate.
+Siloing has huge advantages for SEO.
+However, if you’re not going to link between pages in different silos, you need to make absolutely sure that your website is easy to navigate.
 To benefit your SEO, silo structure needs reinforcement from the website structure to make navigation a breeze.